Shi Ke: Club career

 Shi Ke started his football career in 2006 when he joined Hangzhou Greentown's youth academy from Wuxi Sports School.
 He was loaned out to China League Two club Wenzhou Provenza for the 2011 season.
 He scored his first goal for the club on 17 August 2011 in a 1–1 draw against Sichuan FC.
 Shi was promoted to the club's first team by then manager Takeshi Okada in 2012.
 He made his debut for the club on 25 March 2012 in a 1–0 win against Beijing Guoan.
 He soon became a regular for the club after Du Wei joined Shandong Luneng in July 2012.

 On 24 January 2015, Shi transferred to fellow Chinese Super League side Shanghai SIPG.
 He made his debut for the club on 19 June 2015 in a 5–3 win against Changchun Yatai.
 He scored his first goal for the club on 28 February 2017 in a 5–1 win against Western Sydney Wanderers in the 2017 AFC Champions League.
 He would go on to establish himself as a vital member of the team and he would go on the win the club's first league title at the end of the 2018 Chinese Super League season.

 After six seasons in Shanghai, Shi would join fellow top tier club Shandong Taishan on 20 February 2021.
 He made his debut for the club on 20 April 2021 in a league game against Chongqing Liangjiang Athletic that ended in a 2-0 victory.
-He would immediately establish himself as an integral member of the teams defence that went on to the win the 2021 Chinese Super League title and 2021 Chinese FA Cup.
+He would immediately establish himself as an integral member of the team's defence that went on to the win the 2021 Chinese Super League title and 2021 Chinese FA Cup.
 This would be followed up by him winning the 2022 Chinese FA Cup with them the next season.